 The principal accounting policies adopted in the preparation of the financial statements are set out below.
-These policies have been consistently applied throughout the period from incorporation on 23 February 2021 to 30 June 2021.
+These policies have been consistently applied to all the periods presented, unless otherwise stated.

 Basis of preparation

 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') and the Corporations Act 2001, as appropriate for for-profit oriented entities.
 These financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board ('IASB').